 NNU COVID-19 Survey Results

-87% of respondents reported having to reuse a single-use disposable respirator or mask with a COVID-19 patient.
+87% of nurses who work at hospitals reported reusing at least one piece of single-use PPE.
 Reusing single-use PPE is a dangerous practice that can increase exposures to nurses, other staff, and to patients.

 54% of nurses who work at hospitals say their employer has implemented a decontamination program to “clean” single-use PPE, such as N95 respirators, between uses.
 Decontamination of single-use PPE has not been proven to be safe nor effective.